StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: Boolean
 - Unit: -
 - Is mutable: No
 - Description: A boolean value to control whether to enable the late materialization v2 of Parquet reader to improve performance. `true` indicates enabling late materialization v2, and `false` indicates disabling it.
-In v3.3, only new version late materialization is reserved, and this configuration is deprecated.
+In v3.3, only `parquet_late_materialization_enable` is used, and this variable is deprecated.
 - Introduced in: v3.2

 ##### parquet_page_index_enable